JordanMakesMaps/Patch-Based-Image-Classification/README.md

 In 2015, Mahmood et al. surpassed the results published in Beijbom et al. 2012 by using features extracted from the VGGNet using only the pre-trained weights learned from the ImageNet dataset.
 They incorporated information at multiple scales by using what they termed the ‘Local-Spatial Pyramid Pooling’ technique, which extracted multiple patches of different sizes all centered on the same annotated point, later combining them into a single feature descriptor using a max pooling operation.

 The current state-of-the-art for patch-based image classification was created in 2018 by Modasshir et al. They used a custom CNN called the Multipatch Dense Network (MDNet), which learned class categories at multiple scales and adopted the use of densely connected convolutional layers to reduce overfitting (see figure below).
+This repo contains a Keras implementation of MDNet as specified in the article.

  ### Results